ANCHOR: LLM-driven Subject Conditioning for Text-to-Image Synthesis: Related Work

 \section{Related Work}

-\paragraph{Text-to-Image Synthesis} There have been significant improvements in the field of T2I generation since the launch of Generative Adversarial Networks (GAN) \citep{Goodfellow2014-zz}.
-Initial GAN-based T2I generators focused on learning dataset-specific feature correlations between images and text using Attention Networks \citep{Zhang2017-kf}, \citep{Xu2018-rp}, \citep{Zhu2019-xs}.
-As Transformer-based architectures \citep{Vaswani2017-en} and model pre-training was successful on Natural Language Processing tasks, multi-modal encoders such as CLIP \citep{Radford2021-ro} significantly improved the of quality multi-modal embeddings and provided better input conditioning \citep{Crowson2022-cp}, \citep{Zhou2022-kn}.
-Diffusion models \citep{Sohl-Dickstein2015-je} provided a breakthrough in training higher resolution models with greater expressivity by modeling generation as a reverse-Markov chain process \citep{Nichol2022-hg}, \citep{Ramesh2021-cu}, \citep{Ding2021-cm}.
-With the success of language model-based text-only encoders, Large Vision models adopt Large Language Model (LLM) based encoders for T2I generation, leveraging their language comprehension capabilities \citep{Saharia2022-pl}.
+\paragraph*{Text-to-Image Synthesis} There have been significant improvements in the field of T2I generation since the launch of Generative Adversarial Networks (GAN) \cite{Goodfellow2014-zz, Zhang2017-kf, Xu2018-rp, Zhu2019-xs}.
+As Transformer-based architectures \cite{Vaswani2017-ju} and model pre-training was successful on Natural Language Processing tasks, multi-modal encoders such as CLIP \cite{Radford2021-ro} significantly improved the quality of multi-modal embeddings and provided better input conditioning \cite{Crowson2022-cp, Zhou2022-kn}.
+Diffusion models \cite{Sohl-Dickstein2015-je} provided a breakthrough in training higher resolution models with greater expressivity by modeling generation as a reverse-Markov chain process \cite{Nichol2022-hg}, \cite{Ramesh2021-ry, Ding2021-ry}.
+With the success of language model-based text-only encoders, Large Vision models adopt Large Language Model (LLM) based encoders for T2I generation, leveraging their text comprehension capabilities \cite{Saharia2022-ui}.
+Flow matching-based models have also shown promise for data domain-agnostic generation tasks \cite{Wang2025-xm}.

-\paragraph{Latent Diffusion Models} Latent Diffusion Models (LDM) differs from other Diffusion Probabilistic Models by splitting the training process into 2 separate phases.
-The first phase uses an auto-encoder to compress the latent space of the diffusion model into a perceptually equivalent lower dimensional representation space, which reduces overall complexity.
-This is achieved by training using a patch-based adversarial objective and perceptual loss.
-The second phase improves the conditioning mechanism of Diffusion models by augmenting the UNet with Cross Attention Layers.